 A bit of a writing repose, then research on book four in the DI Tudor Manx series.
 I’m not set on any single idea right now, but I’m researching criminal gangs and organized crime, so it could end up anywhere in that realm.
 Continuing my seasonal theme, it will be set in Autumn, when the days become shorter, the temperature cooler, and a DI’s such as Tudor Manx’s persuasion begin to feel the pinch of restlessness and uncertainty.

-To find out more about Dylan H Jones, click here for his website https://www.dylanjonesauthor.com.
+To find out more about Dylan H Jones, visit his website .